C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 *ADCY1* is a calmodulin-sensitive [adenylyl cyclase](https://en.wikipedia.org/wiki/Adenylyl_cyclase "Adenylyl cyclase").
 In terms of function, It may be involved in regulatory processes in the central nervous system; specifically, it may play a role in memory acquisition and learning.
 It is inhibited by the [G protein](https://en.wikipedia.org/wiki/G_protein "G protein")beta and gamma subunit complex.[[7]](https://en.wikipedia.org/wiki/ADCY1#cite_note-genecards-7)
 > Wikipedia - [ADCY1][wiki:ADCY1]
->

 This gene encodes a member of the of adenylate cyclase gene family that is primarily expressed in the brain.
 This protein is regulated by calcium/calmodulin concentration and may be involved in brain development.
-Alternate splicing results in multiple transcript variants. [provided by RefSeq, Aug 2013]
+Alternate splicing results in multiple transcript variants.

+> Genecards - [ADCY1]:[gene:ADCY1]
 # Articles

 Weiterführende Artikel zum Thema Transkription, Genregulation und Siganltransduktion.